Geometric All-Way Boolean Tensor Decomposition: Experimental Results on Synthetic Datasets

 GETF significantly outperformed MP in reconstruction error (Figure \ref{fig:simu}A,B) and time consumption (Figure \ref{fig:simu}C) for all the four scenarios.
-This is also true when comparing to LOM except for the high density with high noise case, where GETF and LOM performed comparatively in terms of reconstruction error (Figure \ref{fig:simu}G,H,I).
-We also evaluated each algorithm on different data scale in supplementary materials.
-GETF maintains better performance with over 10 times faster in computational speed.
+Noted, the top five patterns identified by GETF coincided with the five true patterns in all scenarios.
+Similarly GETF outperformed LOM in all four scenarios, except for the high density with high noise case, where GETF and LOM performed comparatively in terms of reconstruction error (Figure \ref{fig:simu}G,H,I).
+We also evaluated each algorithm on different data scales, as detailed in APPENDIX section 4.
+GETF maintains the most favorable performance with over 10 times higher in computational efficiency.
 Figure \ref{fig:simu} D-F,J-L show the capability of GETF on decomposing high order tensor data.
-Notably, the reconstruction error curve of GETF flattened after reaching the true number of components (Figure \ref{fig:simu}A,B,D,E,G,H,J,K), which is 5, suggesting its high accuracy in identifying true number of patterns.
-The error bar stands for standard derivation of time consumption in Figure \ref{fig:simu} C,F,I,L. Importantly, when the tensor order increases, its size would increase exponentially.
-The high memory cost remains a challenge for higher order tensors, for which an O(n) algorithm like GETF is extremely desirable.
-GETF showed consistent performance in the scenarios with or without noise.
-For a 5-way tensor with more than \(3*10^8\) elements, GETF completed the task in less than 1 minute.
+Notably, the reconstruction error curve of GETF flattened after reaching the true number of components (Figure \ref{fig:simu}A,B,D,E,G,H,J,K), suggesting its high accuracy in identifying true number of patterns.
+The error bar stands for standard derivation of time consumption in Figure \ref{fig:simu} C,F,I,L. Importantly, when the tensor order increases, its size increases exponentially.
+The high memory cost is regarded as an outstanding challenge for higher order tensor decomposition, for which an $O(n)$ algorithm like GETF is desirable.
+GETF showed consistent performance with respect to different noise levels.
+For a 5-way tensor with more than \(3*10^8\) elements, GETF reached convergence in less than 1 minute.
 Overall, our experiments on synthetic datasets advocated the efficiency and robustness of GETF for the data with different tensor orders, data sizes, signal densities and noise levels.